Takuhatsu/oxcryptopunks-image-generator/README.md

 Files in each folder should be in `.png` format with transparent background.
 The name for each file should include a number (weight) which will be used later to determine the _rarity_.
 For example, _Bubble Gum_ in the _mouth_ folder has this name: `Bubble_Gum.2.png`, where `2` is the weight number that will be used later to determine how often `Bubble_Gum.2.png` will appear in the future collection.
 We'll cover how _rarity_ works in the next chapter.

 When the assets folders are populated, it's time to run `generateListOfLayers.js`, which will read files from the folders specified in the _folders_ array from `config.js` and create the `list-of-layers.json` file with a list of all the found layers and their weights.
 Now we're ready to generate combinations, but first we need to step back and see what _weights_ are and why we need them.

+> **Note:** We will be generating one type of character at once, so `list-of-layers.json` should be generated for a specific type and then rewritten if needed.

 ## Chapter 5: _Rarity_ ![alt text](https://github.com/Takuhatsu/nft-image-generator/blob/main/instruction-add-files/oxpunk5581.png "OxCryptoPunk #5581")